Here’s The MileLion’s review of the UOB Reserve Card, the bank’s flagship product, and available by invitation only to the wellest of the well-heeled.

 Principal UOB Reserve Cardholders who spend at least S$250,000 in a membership year will receive 100,000 bonus miles upon card renewal.
 S$250,000 is no small sum, though I assume the average cardholder might not find that much of an issue.

-Keep in mind, this is just an incremental 0.4 mpd, so it’s not something you should go out of your way to achieve.
+Keep in mind, this works out to just an incremental 0.4 mpd, so it’s not something you should go out of your way to achieve.

 Complimentary travel insurance